 Deep in the heart of Oregon's coastal rainforest, nestled between the Smith and Umpqua rivers, lies the proposed Devil's Staircase Wilderness.
+Oregon's newest Wilderness area, designated in March of 2019.
 This is a place so remote and inaccessible it has escaped the chainsaws which have decimated so much of the old-growth forests in the Coast Range in the last century.

-In fact, this area is so remote, that the wilderness proposal (see map in pdf) derives its name from a rarely seen, almost mythical waterfall called "The Devil's Staircase."
+In fact, this area is so remote, that the Wilderness (see map) derives its name from a rarely seen, almost mythical waterfall called "The Devil's Staircase."
 This series of cascading pools is buried deep in the heart of the Wassen Creek watershed and can take more than a day's trek to get there (if you can find it)!

 The Forest Service has long recognized the value of the Devil's Staircase area as a wild, unroaded place.
 But half of the proposed Wilderness is managed by the BLM.
 Part of the BLM portion is considered an "Area of Critical Environmental Concern", but this offers little real protection.
 In fact, under a draft of the Western Oregon Plan Revisions (WOPR), the BLM would have put huge tracts of the Wassen Creek area into intensive timber management.
 Fortunately for this Coast Range gem, the most recent plans provide some increased protections (primarily due to spotted owls).